Bkahler/bewd_sf_8/00_Install_Fest/README.md

 **Installing Ruby**

-The install on Windows is actually very with the bundle from http://rubyinstaller.org
+The install on Windows is actually very easy with the bundle from http://rubyinstaller.org

 Just be sure to grab the 2.2.0 version, as that will be the version we will be using in class.
 This will set up your environment and you can start running ruby files right away.